FREQUENTLY ASKED QUESTIONS (AND ANSWERS)

 Vehicles are cleaned and disinfected at the end of each shift, driver change or transit.
 Disinfectant and sanitisation procedures are in place including cleaning and sanitising of common touch surfaces after each transit as well as social distancing measures.

 All drivers wear face masks, have undergone training in hand hygiene practices as well as COVID19 Hygiene awareness.
-Our drivers also undergo daily health checks and are not permitted to drive if unwell.
+Our drivers are fully vaccinated (double jab) undergo daily health checks and are not permitted to drive if unwell.